syncfusion-content/flutter-docs/Flutter/datagrid/pull-to-refresh.md

 {% endhighlight %}
 {% endtabs %}

-Download demo application from [GitHub](https://github.com/SyncfusionExamples/pull-to-refresh-support-in-flutter-datatable-sfdatagrid).
+Download the demo application from [GitHub](https://github.com/SyncfusionExamples/pull-to-refresh-support-in-flutter-datatable-sfdatagrid).

 ![flutter datagrid shows default view of refresh indicator](images/pull-to-refresh/flutter-datagrid-pull-to-refresh.gif)

 ## Customizing the refresh indicator

 SfDataGrid displays the [RefreshIndicator](https://api.flutter.dev/flutter/material/RefreshIndicator-class.html) for `pull to refresh` action.
-So, you can set the color and background color of refresh indicator by using [ThemeData.accentColor](https://api.flutter.dev/flutter/material/ThemeData/accentColor.html) and  [ThemeData.canvasColor](https://api.flutter.dev/flutter/material/ThemeData/canvasColor.html) properties.
+So, you can set the color and background color of the refresh indicator by using [ThemeData.accentColor](https://api.flutter.dev/flutter/material/ThemeData/accentColor.html) and  [ThemeData.canvasColor](https://api.flutter.dev/flutter/material/ThemeData/canvasColor.html) properties.

-You can also change the stroke width and displacement of refresh indicator by using [SfDataGrid.refreshIndicatorStrokeWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/refreshIndicatorStrokeWidth.html) and [SfDataGrid.refreshIndicatorDisplacement](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/refreshIndicatorDisplacement.html) properties.
+You can also change the stroke width and displacement of the refresh indicator by using [SfDataGrid.refreshIndicatorStrokeWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/refreshIndicatorStrokeWidth.html) and [SfDataGrid.refreshIndicatorDisplacement](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/refreshIndicatorDisplacement.html) properties.

 {% tabs %}
 {% highlight Dart %}